Help center Manage Permissions

 Task Permissions

-You can choose to give permission (visibility) on certain tasks to different users or groups or switch task visibility off for them on other tasks.
+You can choose the level of permission (visibility) you want to give different users or groups for certain tasks.

 Learn more about setting up and using Task Permissions.